wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-intro/includes/embed-power-bi-content.md

 ## Power BI visuals

 It's possible to embed a single report visual that's sourced from a Power BI report.
-However, you can only view and interact with it because it's not possible to edit or create a single visual.
+However, you can only view and interact with it.
+It's not possible to edit or create a single visual.
 Commonly, the app applies filters to the visual to show data in a specific context.
 For example, the visual could show monthly sales results of the current year for a specific customer.

 In the Power BI embedded analytics playground, in the **Sample** dropdown list, select **Report Visual**.